Welcome to Eagle Owl Class

 Eagle Owl's class weekly timetable will look like the example timetable below (this is a working document and may be subject to change).

-On Thursday Week B, Eagle Owls will be covered by Mrs Wiltshire who will lead the core sessions in the morning.
+On Wednesday Week A, Eagle Owls will be covered by Mrs Wiltshire who will lead the core sessions in the morning.
 In the afternoons, the children will have PE with Mr Hooper.

 Children will need to have their PE kits in school on the following days:

 Homework for the following week will be set on a Friday and will be due for the following Friday.
 On this day, we will complete our spellings test and times table olympics.